 BTW: Hot gin cocktails go extremely well with spices – try a cinnamon stick or cloves in your next gin toddy!

-Fresh mint, basil, thyme and rosemary can be wonderful additions especially when used with citrus.
+Herbs can be wonderful additions especially when used with citrus.
 So why not play around and find your perfect combination straight from the herb garden?

 To ensure maximum sensory overload, smack your sprigs.
 Yes, you read correctly.
 This will release their oils and give you a fresh oomph of herby goodness.